Crystal Crisis: Development

 The idea for Crystal Crisis originated from Nicalis president Tyrone Rodriguez, who sought to create a new competitive puzzle game.
 During development, the initial roster of the game featured eight playable characters from various Nicalis titles, which expanded to twelve as the team added characters from other games the company was developing simultaneously.
 Nicalis also reached out to Studio Saizensen, whom the company had worked with on previous titles, and Tezuka Productions for use of their characters, along with the creators of other independent Japanese games, bringing the total roster to nineteen.

 Crystal Crisis was first announced in May 2018 as a Nintendo Switch exclusive planned for release later that same year.
 In December 2018, a PlayStation 4 version of the game was announced alongside a delay of the game, now planned for release on April 23, 2019.
 During this time, professional fighting game player Justin Wong was brought on to the team as a consultant to help playtest the game and balance the characters.
 In January 2019, it was announced that the game would be delayed a second time until May 28, 2019 in order to add additional features, including new playable character Kawase Umihara and in-game narration by Peter Cullen.
 The game's soundtrack was arranged by Japanese singer-songwriter UMI☆KUUN, who also wrote and performed the game's opening and ending themes, "Red Fire" and "It's A Beautiful Day" respectively.
 In July 2021, the game was updated to support cross-platform play between the Switch and PC ports of the game.

 Reception

-Crystal Crisis received an average score of 79/100 from review aggregator Metacritic, indicating generally favorable reception.
+Crystal Crisis received an average score of 79/100 from the review aggregation website Metacritic, indicating generally favorable reception.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 58% of critics.